iotaledger/susee-streams-poc/README.md

 This code repository provides [console applications](#about) for several of the modules listed above (*Sensor*, *Management Console* and *IOTA Bridge*) to evaluate the needed functionality in terms of technical feasibility.
-Additionally, the [LoraWan AppServer Mockup Tool](lora-app-srv-mock) is provided to act as an *Application Server Connector* for *Streams POC Library* tests.
+Additionally, the [AppServer Connector Mockup Tool](app-srv-connector-mock) is provided to act as an *Application Server Connector* for *Streams POC Library* tests.

 Due to different target platforms and online access the roles resp. applications